HIV Symptoms: Separating Fact From Fear

 If I have swollen lymph nodes, does that mean HIV?

 Not by itself.
 Lymph nodes swell from common infections and inflammation, and they can also feel more noticeable when you are repeatedly checking them.
+If this is the symptom you are fixating on, see our lymph node guide.
 Exposure details and test timing matter far more than a single symptom.

 Can anxiety cause symptoms that feel like HIV?